benignware/jquery-checkview/README.md

 jquery-checkview
 ================

-This jQuery plugin enables custom css styling on checkboxes.
+This jQuery plugin enables custom css styling of checkboxes and radiobuttons.

 Features
 --------